 HOME match requirements are typically 25% per funding year.
-While the HOME match requirement was waived for this program year, Horry County HOME consortium continues to make contributions to its match bank.
+The HOME match liability for 2023-2024 was calculated to be \$62,718.
+Horry County HOME consortium continues to make contributions to its match bank.
 Match for the HOME program was derived primarily from construction costs leveraged with private funding, donated items, and sweat equity from volunteers through the development of new homeownership units by Habitat for Humanity of Horry County and Habitat for Humanity of Georgetown County.